benhughes0/noticeboard/doc/user-guide.md

 `python bin/nb.py readall`

-To focus on a single message, use the action 'read' and specifiy the ID of the message.
+To focus on a single message, use the action 'read' and specify the ID of the message.

 `python bin/nb.py read 2`